 #8 Visit the weekly market

-If you are looking for a laid-back start to your morning, grab a snack from one of the stalls and browse everything that local traders have to offer.
+If you are looking for a laid-back start to your morning, grab a snack from one of the stalls and browse everything local traders offer.
 The market attracts locals and tourists alike.
 Many people spend their morning sitting outside cafés with a coffee or a glass of wine and a charcuterie board, watching the hustle and bustle from afar.

 #9 Visit M Museum Leuven